-The maggot is the larva stage of the fly’s life cycle.
-They are the babies of flies, and they are born within a day of the fly eggs being laid, and they do not need the mother or father to nurture them.
+Maggots are the larva stage of the fly’s life cycle.
+They are the babies of flies, they are born within a day of the fly eggs being laid, and they do not need the mother or father to nurture them.
 Some fly eggs hatch in as little as 7 hours.
 Maggots are unable to see actual images, but they have photoreceptors from birth that let them see the brightness of their surroundings.

 The average lifespan of a fly is about a month.
-They spend about 3-5 days in a heavy feeding stage before they reach the pupal stage.
+It spends about 3-5 days in a heavy feeding stage before it reaches the pupal stage.
 From hatching, it takes 14-36 days to go from an egg to an adult fly.

 Maggot FAQs (Frequently Asked Questions)